TonyCurtisLives/VirtualDog/README.md

 Requires the following global installations:

--npm
+- npm
--bower
+- bower
--typescript
+- typescript
--typings
+- typings

 Also globally installed:

--gulp
+- gulp
--karma-cli
+- karma-cli
--tslint (used by VSCode)
+- tslint (used by VSCode)